aws-observability/terraform-aws-observability-accelerator/examples/managed-grafana-workspace/readme.md

 # Amazon Managed Grafana Workspace Setup

-This example creates an Amazon Managed Grafana Workspace with Amazon CloudWatch, Amazon X-Ray and Amazon Managed Service for Prometheus datasources
+This example creates an Amazon Managed Grafana Workspace with Amazon CloudWatch, AWS X-Ray and Amazon Managed Service for Prometheus datasources

+The authentication method chosen for this example is with IAM Identity Center (former SSO).
+You can extend this example to add SAML.

 Step-by-step instructions available on our [docs site](https://aws-observability.github.io/terraform-aws-observability-accelerator/) under **Supporting Examples**